 Network layer 208 provides application 202 with access through IL API 204 to information carried over Appletalk 218, IPv4 220, IPv6 222, and IPX 224.
-These protocols provide packet delivery services and routing capabilities for transport protocols such as TCP 212 and UDP 214.
+These protocols provide packet delivery services and routing capabilities for 20 transport protocols such as TCP 212 and UDP 214.
 Networks based on Appletalk 218 and IPX 224 can be integrated to work with the TCP and UDP transport protocols.
-In addition, routers, switches, hubs and other network devices exchange status and network routing information describing 5 network layer resources using ICMP (Internet Control Message Protocool) and IGMP (Internet Gateway Message Protocol).
+In addition, routers, switches, hubs and other network devices exchange status and network routing information describing 25 network layer resources using ICMP (Internet Control Message Protocol) and IGMP (Internet Gateway Message Protocol).
 Appletalk 218 provides packet delivery services primarily to computers designed by Apple Computer of Cupertino, Calif.
-IPv4 220 (version 4) provides 32-bit 10 addresses and IPv6 222 (version 6) provides 64-bit addresses in the Internet Protocol (IP) defined in specification DOD-STD-1777.
-Further references to the IP protocol include these additional protocols described above.
+IPv4 220 (version 4) provides 32-bit 30 addresses and IPv6 222 (version 6) provides 64-bit addresses in the Internet Protocol (IP) defined in specification DOD-STD-1777.
+Further references to the IP protocol includes these additional protocols described above.

-Application 202 also has access to data link layer 21015 through IL API 204.
-Fiber distributed data interface (FDDI) protocol 226 is a standard for data transmission on fiber optic lines in a local area network that can extend in range up to 200 km (124 miles).
-FDDI protocol 226 is based on the token ring protocol and in addition can support thousands of 20 users.
-In addition, application 202 can also access information from Ethernet 228 through IL API 204.
-Ethernet 228 is the most widely-installed local area network technology and specifies sharing physical access over coaxial cable or special grades of twisted pair wires (10BASE-T) providing 25 transmission speeds from several Mbps to Gbps.
-Devices are connected to the cable and compete for access using a Carrier Sense Multiple Access with Collision Detection (CSMA/CD) protocol.
+Application 202 also has access to data link layer 210 35 through IL API 204.
+Fiber distributed data interface (FDDI) protocol 226 is a standard for data transmission on fiber optic lines in a local area network.
+FDDI protocol 226 is based on the token ring protocol and in addition can support thousands of users.
+In addition, application 202 can also 40 access information from Ethernet 228 through IL API 204.
+Ethernet 228 is a widely-installed local area network technology and specifies sharing physical access over coaxial cable or special grades of twisted pair wires providing a wide range of transmission speeds.
+Devices connected to an 45 Ethernet network generally compete for access to the physical medium using the CSMA/CD protocol.

 FIG. 3 is a block diagram illustrating how the IL API works to provide access to a Internet Protocol (IP) stack 300.
-IP stack 300 includes application 302, transport layer 304, network layer 306, data link layer 308 each connected to IL API 312.
+IP stack 300 includes application 302, transport layer 304, 50 network layer 306, data link layer 308 each connected to IL API 312.
 In one implementation, layers in IP stack 300 produce an Ethernet packet 310 with a data payload and headers from each of the various layers.

-In conventional network communication, application 314 and application 316 communicate through either TCP 318 or UDP 320 for connection or connectionless type communication over a network.
-As an alternative, both application 314 and application 316 can communicate with transport 40 layer 304 through TCP Socket 334 in IL API 312.
-Although, additional information is not available, a more uniform implementation is achieved by offering the transport interface with IL API 312.
+In conventional network communication, application 314 55 and application 316 communicate directly with a network protocol with either TCP 318 or UDP 320 for a connection or connectionless type communication.
+As an alternative, both application 314 and application 316 can communicate with transport layer 304 through TCP Socket 334 in IL API 60 312.
+Using IL API 312 to access the transport layer as well as other inner layers of the network protocol provides a more uniform interface to the stack.